Why Good Houses Don't Sell?

 Unbearable Odors

 Odors are one of the most insidious deal killers.
 If you live with pet odors, cigarette smoke and mildew smells all the time, you may not notice them - but potential buyers will.
-Even if it’s not consciously noted, a house that doesn't smell good has a subtle psychological effect that can kill a sale before it gets started.Odors have to be attacked at the source.
+Even if its not consciously noted, a house that doesn't smell good has a subtle psychological effect that can kill a sale before it gets started.Odors have to be attacked at the source.
 Take down curtains and wash them with a fresh-smelling fabric softener before re-hanging.
 Get rid of musty smelling carpets, and stop smoking inside your house.

 If you're not certain what it is about your house that's keeping it from buying, ask your realtor to get feedback from those who come to see it.
 Keep track of their comments to help you put your finger on just what you need to do to make your house more appealing.